I simplified my design process. Started charging double. Here's the system.

 This step is crucial.
 It makes sure everyone is on the same page and sets clear project boundaries.

 After brainstorming, bring the idea to life with a clear direction.
 Many designers turn to Pinterest or Dribbble for inspiration but get overwhelmed.
-I keep it simple by using FigmaJam or Miro to create mood boards that organize all ideas ideas included:
+I keep it simple by using FigmaJam or Miro to create mood boards that organize all ideas included: layout ideas, interaction ideas, colors and typography, and much more.

 From here, I start working on the direction.
 The idea is to keep it simple, using either FigmaJam or Miro and keeping everything in one place.